 There were some good kings over the years, but the number of bad kings far outnumbered the good ones.
 The bad kings led the Israelites down a path into idolatry and away from their connection with God.
 God let the people be exiled because of that downward slide.

-When Christianity was declared the official state religion of the Roman empire after Constantine, the change ushered in the dark ages and horrible corruption in the church.
+When Christianity was declared the official state religion of the Roman empire after Constantine, some would say the change ushered in the dark ages and corruption in the church.
 When the church became married to the power and wealth of the state, the church became indistinguishable from the state, corruption and all.
 This is not to say that all of the church was spoiled by this corruption, but the history of that corruption is obvious and ugly, especially at the level of state power.

-The corruption of the church was so bad that scores of people risked their lives to make the dangerous ocean voyage to a wild, unfamiliar and foreign land to escape the corruption and start over.
+The corruption of the church was so bad that scores of people risked their lives to make the dangerous ocean voyage to a wild, unfamiliar and foreign land to escape and start over.
 These people knew well the corruption of the church married to the power of the state.
 So grew the seed that would become the United States of America, and these things were in the minds of the writers of the US Constitution.

 When the church and state are separate, it becomes pretty clear what it means to render to Caesar what is Caesar’s and to God what is God’s.
 When the church and state become so intertwined that we can’t distinguish the difference, it becomes much more difficult.